Troubleshooting Common Furnace Problems in Edmonton: Signs You Need A Professional

 There are many causes for condensation on the windows inside your home.
 It can be a result of an older furnace, ventilation problems, or a number of other furnace issues.
 A licensed technician can help you get to the bottom of the issue and determine the best course of action.

 Obviously, this isn’t good.
 Your furnace could be overheating, your pilot light could be out, or it could be a sign of a larger problem.
-If there isn’t an obvious reason as to why your furnace is blowing cold air, like your pilot light out, call for a professional diagnosis before attempting repairs.
+If there isn’t an obvious reason as to why your furnace isn’t blowing enough heat, like your pilot light out, call for a professional diagnosis before attempting repairs.

-There are several reasons your furnace may not effectively be able to circulate the warm air in your home.
-Furnaces need professional repairs.
+There are several reasons your furnace may not effectively be able to circulate airflow in your home.
+It could range from a clogged air filter to something worse.
+A clogged filter can be remedied, but furnaces need professional repairs.
 Keep your furnace from over-working and call a professional.

 If you notice water around your furnace, call a technician as soon as you can.
 Even if the problem is a relatively easy fix, a water leak can cause serious damage to your furnace or your home.